mbulling/TrivAI/README.md

 # TrivAI

-TrivAI is an iOS app that allows users to generate quizzes based on any topic.
-The app is built using Xcode and connects to a Flask backend that utilizes the OpenAI API.
+TrivAI is an iOS application that leverages LLMs to generate questions and study materials for a user.
+The backend utilizes a serverless architecture that enables reduced latency and more reliable responses.

 ## Getting Started